DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/3d_object_finder_procedure.rst

    * Maximum rotation angle about the x/y/z axis when searching for object poses

 The first way to define a model is to define from a scene point cloud.
 In model config page, select model type to be "From scene", then click "Define Model".
-Then the mainwindow display will prompt a bounding box interactor (or console will give error message if the "Scene Cloud" input is not linked or is invalid).
+Then the main window display will prompt a bounding box interactor (or console will give error message if the "Scene Cloud" input is not linked or is invalid).
 Use the bounding box to include the points of the model, then hit 0 or click "Exit Interactor" button to save your change.
 After that the processed model (with default model parameter) will be shown in the config page.